envnecromancer/CSE535-Group-Project-2/README.md

 #### Between Two Devices (Peer-to-Peer)
 1. Select Settings → Play vs Human (Peer-to-Peer).
-2. Enable Wi-Fi Direct or Bluetooth on both devices.
+2. Enable Bluetooth on both devices.
 3. One player hosts; the other connects from available devices.
-4. Choose Who Goes First (ME or OPPONENT).
+4. Choose Who Goes First (Host or Client) by choosing Host and the client chooses join.
 5. Moves are mirrored in real time across both devices.
 6. When one device resets or finishes the game, both update automatically.